pydata/patsy/doc/expert-model-specification.rst

 Alternative formula implementations
 -----------------------------------

-Even if you hate Charlton's formulas all together, to the extent that you're going to go and implement your own competing mechanism for defining formulas, you can still Charlton-based interfaces.
+Even if you hate Patsy's formulas all together, to the extent that you're going to go and implement your own competing mechanism for defining formulas, you can still Patsy-based interfaces.
 Unfortunately, this isn't *quite* as clean as we'd like, because for now there's no way to define a custom :class:`DesignMatrixBuilder`.
-So you do still have to go through Charlton's formula-building machinery.
+So you do still have to go through Patsy's formula-building machinery.
 But, this machinery simply passes numerical data through unchanged, so in extremis you can:

 * Define a special factor object that simply defers to your existing machinery
-* Define the magic ``__charlton_get_model_desc__`` method on your formula object. :func:`dmatrix` and friends check for the presence of this method on any object that is passed in, and if found, it is called (passing in the :class:`EvalEnvironment`), and expected to
+* Define the magic ``__patsy_get_model_desc__`` method on your formula object. :func:`dmatrix` and friends check for the presence of this method on any object that is passed in, and if found, it is called (passing in the :class:`EvalEnvironment`), and expected to